House price rises driven by larger properties

 Author: Andy Bedford » Publish Date: 29 September 2009

-Findaproperty.com’s new house price index suggests that house prices have remained stagnant at the bottom end of the market while strong rises in higher value properties are propping up the major indices.
+Findaproperty.com’s new house price index suggests that house prices have remained stagnant at the bottom of the market while large rises in higher-value properties are propping up the major indices.

-Overall the indices showed a 0.2% rise on August figures leaving the average national asking price at £218,134.
+Overall the indices showed a 0.2% rise over the August figures, leaving the average national asking price at £218,134.